 The School of Business Administration cooperates with the College of Engineering and Mathematics in offering a B.S. in Engineering Management.
-The course offerings are described on page 146.
+The course offerings are described on page 152.

-The undergraduate and master's business programs offered by the School of Business Administration are accredited by the American Assembly of Collegiate Schools of Business (AACSB).
+The undergraduate and master's business programs offered by the School are accredited by the American Assembly of Collegiate Schools of Business (AACSB).